darktable-org/dtdocs/content/module-reference/processing-modules/lens-correction.md

 mode
 : The default behavior of this module is to _correct_ lens flaws.
 Switch this combobox to “distort” in order to instead _simulate_ the flaws/distortions of a specific lens (inverted effect).

+TCA overwrite
+: Check this box to override the automatic correction parameters for TCA.
+This will expose the TCA red and TCA blue parameters below.
+Un-check the box to revert back to automatic corrections.

 TCA red; TCA blue
 : Override the correction parameters for TCA.
-You can also use this slider to manually set the parameter if the lens profile does not contain TCA correction.
+You can also use these sliders to manually set the parameters if the lens profile does not contain TCA correction.
 Look out for colored seams at features with high contrast edges and adjust these parameters to minimize those seams.

 corrections done
 : Occasionally, for a given camera/lens combination, only some of the possible corrections are supported by lensfun's profiles.
 This message box will tell you which corrections have actually been applied to the image.